ZainabMB/ZainabMB.github.io/docs/implementation.md

 </li><li>family.html: This HTML file contains information or features specific to family-friendly facilities.
 </li><li>distance.html: This file contains features or functionality related to calculating distances or finding nearby facilities.
 </li><li>changing.html: This HTML file contains information or features related to changing places facilities.
-</li><ol>Index2.html: This file is an alternate or additional version of the homepage, containing variations or updates to the content.
+</li><li>Index2.html: This file is an alternate or additional version of the homepage, containing variations or updates to the content.</li><ol>

 ### JSLint Reports
 -